Staying on the Manifold: Geometry-Aware Noise Injection: Abstract

 \section{Abstract}

 It has been shown that perturbing the input during training implicitly regularises the gradient of the learnt function, leading to smoother models and enhancing generalisation.
 However, previous research mostly considered the addition of ambient noise in the input space, without considering the underlying structure of the data.
-In this work, we propose several methods of adding geometry-aware input noise that accounts for the lower dimensional manifold the input space inhabits.
+In this work, we propose several strategies of adding geometry-aware input noise that accounts for the lower dimensional manifold the input space inhabits.
 We start by projecting ambient Gaussian noise onto the tangent space of the manifold.
 In a second step, the noise sample is mapped on the manifold via the associated geodesic curve.
 We also consider Brownian motion noise, which moves in random steps along the manifold.
-We show that geometry-aware noise leads to improved generalization and robustness to hyperparameter selection on highly curved manifolds, while performing at least as well as training without noise on simpler manifolds.
-Our proposed framework extends to learned data manifolds. \\
+We show that geometry-aware noise leads to improved generalisation and robustness to hyperparameter selection on highly curved manifolds, while performing at least as well as training without noise on simpler manifolds.
+Our proposed framework extends to data manifolds approximated by generative models and we observe similar trends on the MNIST digits dataset. \\

 {\textbf{Code:} \href{https://github.com/albertkjoller/geometric-ml}{\texttt{github.com/albertkjoller/geometric-ml}}}